biostat821-2023/Final__project/README.md

 Before using our service, make sure you have the necessary dependencies installed.
 Navigate to the project directory and run the following command to install all dependencies: pip install -r requirements.txt

 2. Enter Patient Information and Analyze Data
-To enter patient demographic and clinical data and analyze the data, run the following command in the project directory: 'python analysis.py'
+To enter patient demographic and clinical data and analyze the data, run the following command in the project directory: `python analysis.py`

 ## For Contributors